neurodata-nomads/nomads_classifier_pipeline/README.md

   ```
   cd results
   ```
 8. You are now inside the results directory and can checkout the results.
-If you want to move results to your computer follow instructions in this [link](https://stackoverflow.com/questions/22049212/copying-files-from-docker-container-to-host?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa).
+Since the results live in the Docker contain, If you want to move results to your computer follow instructions in this [link](https://stackoverflow.com/questions/22049212/copying-files-from-docker-container-to-host?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa).

   Inside the results directory, you should have NDVis_links.csv which contains links to NDVis, pickled numpy arrays of the predictions, and PyMeda HTML files.